libp2p/specs/pubsub/gossipsub/partial-messages.md

 The `SubOpts` message is how a peer subscribes to a topic.

 Partial Messages uses the same mesh as normal Gossipsub messages.
-It is a replacement to "full" messages.
+It is a replacement to full messages.
 A node requests a peer to send partial messages for a specific topic by setting the `requestsPartial` field in the `SubOpts` message to true.
 A node signals support for sending partial messages on a given topic by setting the `supportsSendingPartial` field in `SubOpts` to true.
 A node can